NelsonMALGAS/Note_Taking_App/README.md

 ## Contributing

 Feel free to contribute to the project by opening issues or submitting pull requests.
-Follow the [contributing guidelines](CONTRIBUTING.md) for more details.